-Students who are on their clinical rotations can refuse to work with an aggressive animal with whom they feel their skills are not honed enough to properly and safely interact.
-The student should inform their clinical externship supervisor/ preceptor (DVM or credentialed veterinary technician) when faced with an animal displaying aggressive behaviors.
-The clinical externship supervisor and/or the program Clinical Coordinator (on an as-needed basis) will instruct the student on how to proceed.
+Students who are in their clinical rotations can refuse to work with an aggressive animal with whom they feel their skills are not honed enough to properly and safely interact.
+In this case, the student should inform their clinical externship supervisor/preceptor (DVM or credentialed veterinary technician) when faced with an animal displaying aggressive behaviors.
+The clinical externship supervisor and/or the program Clinicals Team (on an as-needed basis) will instruct the student on how to proceed.

-Bite & Scratch Policy
+Bite and Scratch Policy

-Students who are on their clinical rotations who receive a bite/scratch from an animal and/or any injury will need to inform their clinical externship supervisor and the program Clinical Coordinator.
-Students should follow the following outline of how to handle these situations:
+Students who are in their clinical rotations who receive a bite and/or scratch from an animal and/or any injury from an animal will need to inform their clinical externship supervisor and the program Clinicals Team.
+Students should follow the following procedure of how to handle these situations:

-- Student informs clinical externship supervisor of bite/scratch/injury. - Student and clinical externship supervisor perform the necessary first aid required to obtain a handle on the injury. - Call emergency services (911) if necessary
+- Student should inform the clinical externship supervisor of bite/scratch/injury - Student and clinical externship supervisor should perform the necessary first aid required to obtain a handle on the injury

-- Wash the injured area with soap and water for a minimum of 15 minutes - Bandage the injured area lightly as needed - Students are advised to seek the services of a physician or qualified medical professional for any wounds that break skin - Once the injury has been handled, the student is required to report this information to the Clinical Coordinator and complete an Appalachian State University Incident Report within 24 hours. - https://veoci.com/v/p/form/gbp9hb993zd5?c=194273
+- Call emergency services (911) if necessary - $\circ$ $\,$ Wash the injured area with soap and water for a minimum of 15 minutes $\,$ - Lightly and carefully bandage the injured area - Students are advised to seek the serves of a physician or qualified medical professional for any wounds that break skin - Once the bite/scratch/injury has been handled, the student is required to report the incident to the Clinicals Team and complete an Appalachian State University Incident Report within 24 hours: https://veoci.com/v/p/form/gbp9hb993zd5?c=194273